rafael-santiago/tulip/doc/MANUAL.md

 |              ``v``                     | An articial harmonic using the current notes(s) |
 |              ``T``                     |        A tapping using the current note(s)      |

 Now we have basic informations about how to produce a ``Tulip code``.
-What about start with a music from a genius?
+What about start with a song written by a genius?
 Then, for starting let's pick up one famous song by ``Jimi Hendrix`` called ``Purple Haze``.
 I will show you little by little this song, in the way that I play and at the end we will have a complete code for generating our guitar tablature.
 During this time, I will introduce some techniques and concepts behind the ``Tulip's DSL``.